Explore Education Abroad

 The Course Approval Form lists the courses the student intends to take abroad and their MTSU equivalencies.
 Not only does it help the student determine what courses are available on their selected program, it shows exactly how those courses will transfer back to the degree plan.
 Since financial aid is tied to required courses (on campus and abroad), this is an integral part of the education abroad process.
 Further, it ensures that students do not take courses that will unnecessarily extend their plan of study.

-The Course Approval Form is a collaborative effort between multiple parties/Departments on campus.
+Completion of the Course Approval Form is a collaborative effort between multiple parties/departments on campus.

-For additional information on the Course Approval Form and a downloadable copy of the form, please see the Course Approval Form page on our website.
+For additional information on the Course Approval Form and a downloadable copy of the form, please see the Course Approval Form page on our website or the link below.

 Link: Course Approval Form - Information & Download